 Time is money.
 You’ve heard it before, and nowhere is it more true than in the world modern of marketing.
 As time passes between inception and delivery, marketing campaigns lose their impact, hemorrhage budget dollars, and struggle to reach ROI goals.
 Lengthy cycle times are a major issue for many companies, but simply rushing through campaign creation isn’t the answer.
-Strategic marketing requires strategic solutions.
+Strategic marketing ideas provide strategic solutions.
 Here are five ways to make your process more efficient:

 1. Simplify Your Vendor Network

-How many vendors do you rely on to create and distribute a marketing campaign?
+How many vendors do you rely on to create and distribute a strategic marketing campaign?
 For many companies, the list is long and growing.
 They rely on one cloud management company to supply their digital asset management software.
 Another vendor provides marketing templates for digital collateral.
 One vendor designs landing pages and digital downloads, while another prints and ships direct mail pieces.
 In fact, most marketing collateral solutions only work with a single production vendor.

 Each link in the chain requires additional communications, approval processes, payment structures, and more.
 In addition, extra effort is dedicated to ensuring each vendor upholds the same brand standards so that campaigns appear cohesive across channels.
 It’s not hard to see how more vendors require more time and lead to slower campaigns.